 As a business, you’re always looking for ways to sell your products or services.
 Content marketing is a great way to do so: When you generate informative, useful, and interesting content for your audience, you can also directly or indirectly sell your products or services to them.
-And it’s an indispensable part of your B2B marketing strategy.

-Unique Challenges for B2B Marketing
+Top Priorities & Unique Challenges for B2B Content Marketing

 Unlike B2C (or “business to consumer”) marketing, B2B companies have the unique challenge of not always being present in the eye of the customer.
 When you’re at the grocery store, you see products representing thousands of brands and companies lining the shelves.
 There are advertisements every several minutes on TV and on nearly every other page of a magazine.
 Restaurants’ signs serve as glowing billboards, attracting customers to come in and dine.

 While B2B companies do often post advertisements in industry-specific magazines that their audience may read or a billboard here and there, they do not have as many options in the physical space.

 That’s why they need to take advantage of the digital space through content marketing.
 The top three content marketing priorities identified by B2B marketers, according to the CMI’s Content Marketing Benchmark Report are

 - creating more engaging content (72%)

 - gaining a better understanding of what content is effective (65%)

 - finding better ways to repurpose content (57%)